edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/supplementary-info/ONVIF-protocol.md

 - [Tested Onvif Cameras](#tested-onvif-cameras)

 ## Device ONVIF API Specifications
-The latest version {{version}} of the device service API specifications can be found [here](../swagger.md).
+The latest version {{edgexversion}} of the device service API specifications can be found [here](../swagger.md).